SpecPack Multi-Use Architectural Specification Template Packages

 SpecPack Pty Ltd was established in 1987 by David Nall, an architect with many years’ experience.
 The purpose of the company is to create and market simple architectural specification systems for PC and Mac which offer clarity and brevity for the design professional.

 Our products are sold outright and are not sold under licence.
 All products come with User Guides and are updated every 12-18 months.
 Our staff offer basic help where needed and offer Spec-writing services if required.
-With over 2,500 clients, including architectural practices, building designers, interior designers, engineers and councils and over 26 years experience we can help with any specification needs. (for SpecPack owners only)
+With over 2,500 clients, including architectural practices, building designers, interior designers, engineers and councils and 30 years of experience we can help with any specification needs. (for SpecPack owners only)

 There are some things in an architect’s life which simply must be done: cleaning cars, paying taxes, and writing specifications.
 But why have specifications anyway?
 What is it about a specification which makes it a necessity?
 Well, for those who weren’t listening at architecture school (assuming it was on the syllabus for more than a day or two), there are some very good reasons.